lightstep/cloud-native-observability/05 - effective-monitoring.md

 you should also be fairly liberal with turning off or muting alerts[^mutingAlerts] and seeing how things go.

-## Fantastic SLO's and Where To Find Them
+## Fantastic SLOs and Where To Find Them

 Both of the above sections are written with the implicit and explicit idea that you're using SLOs as the primary method of understanding reliability.
 There's a